thomasbelliott/516-1/README.md

 - Asks the user to copy and paste a text into an edit box on the web page.
 - Removes punctuation and extra white space.
-- Casts all words to upper case.
+- Casts all words to the upper case.
 - Counts the number of tokens and types in the text.
 - Displays a frequency dictionary of the types found in the text, sorted by descending frequency.
 - Calculates and displays the type/token ratio.